 As a preliminary matter, French insolvency law has recently been reformed by Ordinance No. 2021-1193 of 15 September 2021 (the “Ordinance“) enacted to transpose Directive (EU) No. 2019-1023 of 20 June 2019 “on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt”.
 Most provisions of the Ordinance are only applicable to insolvency proceedings opened as from 1 October 2021.

-Concurrently, French security law has also been reformed by Ordinance 2021-1192 of 15 September 2021, which entered into force on 1 January 2022 except for certain specific provisions, which will enter into force on 1 January 2023.
+Concurrently, French security law has also been reformed by Ordinance 2021-1192 of 15 September 2021, which entered into force on 1 January 2022 except for certain specific provisions, which entered into force on 1 January 2023.
 The main purpose of this reform is to strengthen the effectiveness of security interests whilst ensuring legal consistency to enhance the attractiveness of French law.

 What forms of security can be granted over immovable and movable property?
 What formalities are required and what is the impact if such formalities are not complied with?